 An Age-By-Age Guide to Talking to Kids About Sex

-As children age, the way you talk to them about sex should evolve.
-Young children can benefit from learning the words for their body parts, while teens require more in-depth information and an opportunity to share their own experiences.
+How you talk to your children about sex should evolve as they age.
+Young children can benefit from learning the words for their body parts, while teens require more in-depth information and an opportunity to share their experiences.

 Here are ways to approach talking about sex with your children at each age: